-Digital public relations (digital PR) can be an effective way to increase brand visibility and drive more quality traffic to your website or landing page.
+Digital PR can be an effective way to increase brand visibility and drive more quality traffic to your website or landing page.
 But just what is digital PR and how does it differ from traditional PR techniques?
 Here’s an overview of the differences (and similarities).

 One of the key differences between digital and traditional PR techniques is that the former is more easily measurable through tools such as Google Analytics.
-Indeed, a digital PR campaign can be based on meeting certain KPIs (key performance indicators), such as hits, referral traffic and search engine ranking.
+Indeed, a digital PR campaign can be based on meeting certain KPIs (key performance indicators), such as domain authority, referring domains, referral traffic and search engine rankings.
 Digital PR is also concerned with elements like keyword trends and ranking factors and the ways in which they impact brand visibility.

-Traditional PR promotes influence, reach and reputation management, but does so in different ways to digital PR.
+Traditional PR promotes influence, reach, brand awareness and reputation management, but does so in different ways to digital PR.
 In the past, traditional PR focused on the print and broadcast media.
 However, it increasingly recognises the importance of online publications as a means of developing positive brand visibility and customer engagement.

 As you can see from these examples, there’s a degree of overlap between traditional and online public relations.
 Certainly, the last two items on this list focus on influence and authority in the online space.
 However, traditional PR tends to be more direct.
-Rather than getting an authority link on a quality website, your PR team might pitch a guest post on a popular blog that includes a link back to your site at the end and a short profile of your business.
+Rather than getting an authority link on a quality website, your PR team might pitch a guest post to a popular trade magazine.

 Another difference is that it can be harder to track numbers with many traditional PR techniques, which are more reliant on high circulation figures and readership rates.
-For example, finding out how many people requested your sales brochure specifically because they read that magazine profile is a lot harder than finding out how many hits you got on that authority link.
+For example, finding out how many people requested your sales brochure specifically because they read that magazine profile is a lot harder than finding out how many hits you got from a quality back link.

 Wherever you choose to take your public relations strategy, it’s important to appreciate both traditional and digital PR methods, to build a communications strategy that incorporates elements from both PR practices to differentiate your business from the competition and stay on top of reputation management.
 As your reach spreads, your ability to control what is being said about you diminishes.
 It’s also important that your PR team stays abreast of the online influencers in your sector or niche and builds fruitful relationships with any new players.